Visual Studio for Mac Tour

 Dependencies / Packages

 NuGet is the most popular package manager for .NET development.
-With Visual Studio's NuGet support you can easily search for and add packages to your project to application.
+With Visual Studio's NuGet support, you can easily search for and add packages to your project to application.

-To add a dependency to your application, right click on the Dependencies / Packages folder, and select Add Packages:
+To add a dependency to your application, right-click on the Dependencies / Packages folder, and select Add Packages:

 Visual Studio for Mac has a native debugger allowing debugging support for Xamarin.iOS, Xamarin.Mac, and Xamarin.Android applications.
 Visual Studio for Mac uses the Mono Soft Debugger, which is implemented into the Mono runtime, allowing the IDE to debug managed code across all platforms.
-For additional information on debugging, visit the Debugging topic.
+For additional information on debugging, visit the Debugging article.